 The Time Saving Benefit

-While you will spend some time with each of these types of reps, you should focus on coaching your Achievers and Strivers, the reps that are hungry for development.
-Coaching these reps will be an efficient use of your time because they will put in the effort, they will practice, and they will improve.
+While you will spend some time with each of these sales rep “types,” you should focus on coaching your Achievers and Strivers, the reps that are hungry for development.
+Coaching these team members will be an efficient use of your time because they will put in the effort, they will practice, and they will improve.